aldanamichelino/band_bank_nubceo/README.md

 ## Installation

+- To install yarn in your local machine: npm install --global yarn
-- Run yarn install
+- To install the project's dependencies: yarn install
-- Start server with npx vite
+- To start dev server: npx vite